Film: The Return of the Living Dead

 - Artistic Licence Biology: Zombies aside, rigor mortis is solely a phenomenon of muscle tissue, hence can't "start in the brain" as the first film claims.
 Livor mortis, yes, rigor no.

-- Barbie Doll Anatomy: The actress playing Trash (Linnea Quigley) was wearing a prosthetic crotch cover, the result of meddling executives wishing to avoid an "X" Rating.
+- Barbie Doll Anatomy: While doing Trash's nude scenes, Linnea Quigley was wearing a prosthetic crotch cover, the result of meddling executives wishing to avoid an "X" Rating.

 - Based on a Great Big Lie: An in-universe example, as the military insisted that certain elements of "the original story" be changed.

-- Batter Up: Burt decapitates Tarman (The zombie in the page picture) with a baseball bat.
+- Batter Up: Burt decapitates the Tarman with a baseball bat.

 - Beauty Is Never Tarnished: When Trash resurfaces as a naked zombie near the end of the first film, having been (theoretically) eaten by a bunch of zombified old men... one can't help but notice a distinct lack of bite marks.